howar31/Trove-AHK-AutoFish/README.md

 > This is an independent Anti-AFK mechanism from Auto Fish.
 You do not need to enable Auto Fish to use this feature (and vise versa).
 >
 > The default setting is to send "END" to Trove every 10 seconds to prevent AFK, and also not interrupt Trove gameplay.
 That is, you may play Trove with this feature enable and normal gameplay will not be affected.
+>
+> Note that, you have to press **F9** while Trove window is active for AHK to capture the process ID and send the key correct to Trove.

 * Toggleable **Information Tooltip**
 > Press **F8** to toggle showing or hiding the info tooltip.